Impact of Elections on the Indian Economic Market: History So Far

 copyToClipboard

-From Dalal Street to the common labourer, everyone experiences a sense of unease during the election period.
+From Dalal Street to the common labourer, everyone experiences a sense of unease during election periods.

 But just how much influence does a ruling party have on the future of India's market?

-Political transitions can trigger changes in government policies, economic priorities, and regulations, subsequently affecting various sectors and companies.
+Political transitions can trigger changes in government policies, economic priorities, and regulations, consequently affecting various sectors and companies.

-While elections introduce volatility in the short term, the long-term effects are primarily determined by the economic reforms and policies implemented by the ruling party.
-To better comprehend this relationship, it is crucial to analyze historical examples.
+While elections bring with them volatility in the short term, the long-term effects are primarily determined by the economic reforms and policies implemented by the ruling party.
+To better comprehend this relationship, it is crucial to analyse historical examples.

 • The Year 1989 and the Coalition Era

-In 1989, controversy surrounded the Indian government under PM Rajiv Gandhi, leading to a united opposition forming the National Front coalition.
+In 1989, controversy surrounded the Indian government under Prime Minister Rajiv Gandhi, leading to a united opposition forming the National Front coalition.

 This political change significantly impacted the stock market and economy, resulting in increased volatility and economic fluctuations.

-Despite subsequent reform and anti-corruption measures by the new government, the election aftermath disrupted the market and overall economy.
+Despite subsequent reforms and anti-corruption measures by the new government, the election aftermath disrupted the market and the overall economy.

 • The Year 1991 and the Congress Era

-The assassination of PM Rajiv Gandhi in 1991 further exacerbated the current market volatility.
+The assassination of PM Rajiv Gandhi in 1991 further exacerbated the market volatility of those times.

-The economy suffered from a high Gross Fiscal Deficit, inflation, and limited forex reserves.
-However, under PV Narasimha Rao's leadership, the Congress party regained market confidence by implementing reforms, liberalizing the economy, and attracting global investors.
+The economy suffered hugely from a high gross fiscal deficit, inflation, and limited forex reserves.
+However, under Prime Minister PV Narasimha Rao's leadership, the Congress party regained market confidence by implementing reforms, liberalising the economy, and attracting global investors.

 These measures stimulated economic growth and initiated a positive trend in the stock market.